Call us:0800 999 7774

 Clause 18.1 applies to business customers only.

 18.1 The Buyer shall have the right to cancel the Order at any time by providing the Seller with written notice.
-Upon cancellation, the Seller reserves the right to make a cancellation charge of £50 and the Buyer shall be responsible for reimbursing the Seller for all costs which the Seller has incurred under these Conditions in relation to the Order.
+Upon cancellation, the Seller reserves the right to make a cancellation admin charge of 50% of the value of the order and the Buyer shall be responsible for reimbursing the Seller for any and all additional costs which the Seller has incurred under these Conditions in relation to the Order such as drawings, materials or labour.
+The Buyer will be liable to reimburse the consumer for 100% of the value of the order plus any additional costs if the order is not "signed off", "placed" , "ordered" , "purchased" within 3 months of the intial payment.

 Clauses 18.2 to 18.5 apply to consumers only.